Birmingham City University School of English

 The School of English is part of the Faculty of the Arts, Design & Media at Birmingham City University.
-The School offers a range of undergraduate and postgraduate courses, is home to the Research and Development Unit for English Studies.
+The School offers a range of undergraduate and postgraduate courses, and is home to the Research and Development Unit for English Studies.

 History

 The origins of the School of English can be traced back to the Department of English & Secretarial Studies in the Birmingham College of Commerce in the 1950s.
 In 1959, the department began offering the external University of London BA English degree.
 One of the graduates during this period was the celebrated novelist Jim Crace.

 During the 1960s, the department became the Department of English & Foreign Languages in a Faculty of Arts & Social Sciences, and this became one of the constituent faculties when the City of Birmingham Polytechnic was formed in 1971.

 During the 1980s, the department became the Department of English & Communication Studies in the Faculty of Health and Social Sciences.
 In 1985 the English degree was revised and renamed BA English Language & Literature.
 At the time this was one of the few single honours courses that allowed students to combine literary and linguistic study.

 When polytechnics were given university status in 1992, Birmingham Polytechnic became the University of Central England in Birmingham.
 English and Communication Studies went their separate ways, Communication Studies to Art & Design, and English (now the School of English) to the Faculty of Computing & Information Studies, which was eventually renamed the Faculty of Computing, Information & English (CIE).

 In 2004, the School joined the Faculty of Law & Social Sciences.
 Following a faculty reorganisation in the renamed Birmingham City University in 2007, the School of English found itself in the Faculty of Performance, Media & English (PME), before joining the Arts, Design & Media faculty (ADM) in 2014.